lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 Here is a `<summary>` and `<details>` example that starts out open
 </summary>
 <div>
-If you are reading this on a computer with a mouse, hover over the box that says "Here is a `<summary>` and `<details>` example that starts out open" above.

-Have you noticed that the box has sign on the left?
-This is to indicate that the box has "expandable" content.
+If you are reading this on a computer with a mouse, hover over above (where it reads "Here is a `<summary>` and `<details>` example that starts out open").
+Have you noticed a sign on the left?
+That is to indicate that it contains expandable content.

-Incidentally, the text inside it behaves like a [link](#expandable--collapsible-content-via-summary-and-details).
-You can easily open or close the "box" with a tap/click.

-Try it out!
+Incidentally, what you are reading here _is_ the expandable content.

+You can also collapse it to hide it out.
+Simply tap/click near the sign.
 </div>
 </details>